 Identification of gifted and talented pupils is a flexible, continuous process.
 Progress of all children is monitored half-termly.
 Pupils who exhibit particular talents and abilities are brought to the attention of the Gifted and Talented Coordinator and placed on the register.

 We respond to identification of Gifted and Talented pupils through the provision of appropriate challenge within the classroom and extra-curricular clubs.
 High Five Club is an club designed to challenge and improve independent skills of more able children.
 The Children are also offered the chance to join organisations such as the School Council, where they can have a real impact on school life.
 In addition we offer sports and arts clubs, which are available to all children.

 If you are a parent or guardian we would be really interested to hear if you think your child has any gifts or talents that we may not be aware of, or where you think your child’s strengths may lie.
 Any outside talents, awards or certificates can be reported through our Golden Post box System which can be found in the school hall.
-These achievements will be celebrated in our weekly Celebration focused worship and displayed on our St Georges Has Got Talent board!
+These achievements will be celebrated in our weekly Celebration focused worship.

 Supporting More Able and Gifted and Talented Children – Information for Parents